From Perth to Karijini National Park in 10 Days

 Monkey Mia is famous for its early morning dolphin feeding sessions, which are sustainably conducted to ensure the dolphins don’t become dependent.
 Alternatively, keep your eyes out for dolphins on a sunset cruise.

 But the absolute most spellbinding activity is a scenic flight with Shark Bay Air Charters.
-Soar through the air over the wild and varied landscapes of Dirk Hartog Island, keeping an eye out for whales in the ocean.
+Soar through the air over the wild and varied landscapes of Dirk Hartog Island, keeping an eye out for whales in the ocean, and more pink lakes beside the ocean.

 Up next is the gateway to Ningaloo Reef: Coral Bay.
 This seaside town may be small in size but it more than makes up for it with activities.
 Ningaloo Reef is just off shore.
 You can snorkel and dive with tropical fish, turtles, and even gentle reef sharks, but the main attraction in this region is getting to swim with three-meter-wide manta rays (year round), whale sharks (April – July), and humpback whales (June – November).